fullstackedorg/workspace/docs/Create/Templates.md

 Templates are pre-configured and ready to use libraries/frameworks/external tools for  your FullStacked project.

-Currently, you can only install templates when you init your project, but soon enough you'll be able to add template to an existant project.
+Currently, you can only install templates when you init your project, but soon enough you'll be able to add templates to an existant project.

 ## Available templates